paulbradish/awesome-digital-marketing/README.md

 ### SEO Articles
 - [How Images Affect SEO: Can Adding a Diagram Really Drive Rankings?](https://www.orbitmedia.com/blog/how-images-improve-seo/)
 - [We Analyzed 4M Google Search Results.
 Here's What We Learned About Organic CTR](https://backlinko.com/google-ctr-stats)
+- [AI and SEO in 2026: How Search Is Changing](https://studios-web.com/posts/ai-seo-strategy-2026.html) - Practical guide on adapting to Google AI Overviews, zero-click searches, and LLM-driven search for small businesses.

 ### SEO Guides
 - [Moz Whiteboard Fridays](https://moz.com/blog/category/whiteboard-friday) - The most famous video series in all of SEO, Rand Fishkin started filming this series when Moz was a very young company that didn't even sell software.
 Since then, it's grown to millions of views and the videos have helped trained thousands of SEOs.